Ballotblock/BallotBlock-API/notes/voting_workflow.md

 ```

 * ``master_ballot`` should be a JSON object in string (UTF-8) format.
+    * ``description`` should be a UTF-8 string explaining the purpose of the election.
+    * ``start_date`` should be a unix timestamp in seconds indicating the start date of the election.
+    * ``end_date`` should be a unix timestamp in seconds indicating the end date of the election.
+    * ``questions`` should be a array of arrays.
+The first value should be the question, the second value should be an array of expected answers.
+(TODO: Consider changing this so that the key is the question and the value is an array of allowed answers)
 * ``creator_public_key`` key should be a **ecdsa.SECP256k1** public key in **base64** format.
 * ``master_ballot_signature`` should be the ``master_ballot`` string but signed using the ``creator_public_key``'s corresponding private key.